someshbhardwaj/crmcruddemo/README.md

 http.sessionManagement().maximumSessions(3);

-Hope this code is useful for you.
+Hope this code is useful for you!!!

+Enjoy Coding